Teen Dating Violence

 • Prior sexual activity

-• Having less social support
+• Having limited social support

 • A large age gap between dating partners